The Lost Petals

-The Lost Petals is the second extended play by D4vd, released on September 8, 2023, through Darkroom and Interscope Records.
-The EP was produced by Nicho with contributions from a variety of record producers including Nelson Moneo.
-The Lost Petals was promoted with two singles—"Poetic Vulgarity" and "Notes from a Wrist".
+The Lost Petals is the second extended play by American singer-songwriter D4vd, released on September 8, 2023, through Darkroom and Interscope Records.
+Produced by Nicho with contributions from various producers, including Nelson Moneo, the EP features singles "Poetic Vulgarity" and "Notes from a Wrist".

 Background and recording

-In 2022, D4vd released his debut single, "Romantic Homicide", the song went viral on TikTok and gained him a cult following, leading to him signing with Interscope Records.
-He worked on material in his sister's closet following the release of Petals to Thorns, which later became The Lost Petals.
+In 2022, D4vd released his debut single, "Romantic Homicide", which gained popularity on TikTok and helped him secure a record deal with Interscope Records.
+He created new music in his sister's closet after the release of Petals to Thorns, which eventually became The Lost Petals.

 Promotion

-The album was first brought to light by an announcement for "Notes from a Wrist".
-D4vd also performed the album at the White Oak Music Hall.
+The album was announced with the release of "Notes from a Wrist" and D4vd performed it at the White Oak Music Hall.